ZhengyangSun1020/SPICE_Margarita_31P/README.md

 ## Citation

-If you use this code, please cite the associated paper (in preparation) and acknowledge this repository.
+If you use this code, please cite the associated paper (Journal paper in preparation) and acknowledge this repository.

+see also: Lyu T, Jbabdi S, Clarke W, Finney S. Pipeline for Quantifying Uncertainty for SPICE Reconstructed MRSI.
+In: Proceedings of the Cape Town - 2026 ISMRM-ISMRT Annual Meeting and Exhibition, Cape Town, South Africa.
+Program #402-03-003.